jaspector

 Standard business hours (confirm by phone)

-Typical inspection sequence: Building Official and/or designated inspector conduct plan reviews and on-site inspections at various stages (foundation, framing, final, etc.).
+Typical sequence: Building Official and/or designated inspector conduct plan reviews and on-site inspections at various stages (foundation, framing, final, etc.).
 Final occupancy inspection required before certificate of occupancy issued.

-Do I need a building permit in Priest River, ID?
+01 Do I need a building permit in Priest River, ID?

 Building permit required for most new structures, construction, structural modifications, renovations, and demolition within the City of Priest River.

-How much does a building permit cost in Priest River, ID?
+02 How much does a building permit cost in Priest River, ID?

+Building permit fees in Priest River, ID are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Based on project value.
 Plan check fee: Based on hours of review.

-How do I apply for a building permit in Priest River, ID?
+03 How do I apply for a building permit in Priest River, ID?

-1. Contact Building & Zoning Department to confirm if permit is needed.
+To apply for a building permit in Priest River, ID, follow these steps: 1.
+Contact Building & Zoning Department to confirm if permit is needed.
 2. Complete Building Permit Application available on city website or at city offices.
 3. Provide design documentation: plans, site plans, utility connection details, and other required documents.
 4. Submit application in person, by phone coordination, or by mail.
 5. Building Department reviews application for compliance with adopted codes.
 6. Plan review fee due based on total hours devoted to review (charged separately from permit fee).
 7. Upon approval and all fees paid, permit is issued.
 8. New construction subject to impact fees for residential and commercial new builds.
 9. If site not previously served by sewer/water, utility connection fees apply (size-dependent).
 10. Schedule required inspections (foundation, framing, final occupancy, etc.).

-How long does it take to get a building permit in Priest River, ID?
+04 How long does it take to get a building permit in Priest River, ID?

-What work is exempt from building permits in Priest River, ID?
+05 What work is exempt from building permits in Priest River, ID?

-How do I schedule a building inspection in Priest River, ID?
+06 How do I schedule a building inspection in Priest River, ID?

-Other cities in Bonner County
+Other jurisdictions in Bonner County.

-View all Bonner County jurisdictions →
+All Bonner County jurisdictions →